TerminalTinkerComp/IdentiPhish/README.md

 # IdentiPhish 🐟
 This python script helps the user make a logical and not an emotion decision when coming across a phishing email.

-Important Note: This code only provides a basic analysis of potential phishing emails.
+CAUTION: This code only provides a basic analysis of potential phishing emails.
 It's still important to verify the authenticity of any suspicious emails by contacting the sender directly through a different and trusted communication channel.
 Always verify before proceeding to take action.
 Prior to running, I would recommend checking the File Hash to make sure it has not been modified during installation.

 Step By Step Instructions when using the .exe code File: